Paid Parental Leave

 How many parental leave days can you take?

-In addition to these minimum entitlements, enterprise agreements, workplace policies or employment contracts may provide other benefits.
+In addition to these minimum entitlements, enterprise agreements, workplace policies or employment contracts may provide other employer-funded benefits.

 Does parental leave affect your super?